-Most learners come to Coursera to start and advance their careers, reach their educational goals, and enhance their lives.
-Learners consume content from our diversified portfolio, which is designed to meet a wide variety of goals and preferences.
-Our educator partners create thousands of courses, credentials, and other offerings across a wide range of domains, from a 2-hour Guided Project on how to build a website, to an entry-level Professional Certificate, to a Master of Public Health degree from the University of Michigan.
+Most learners come to Coursera to start, switch, or advance their careers, reach their educational goals, and enhance their lives.
+Learners consume educational content from our diversified portfolio, which is designed to meet a wide variety of goals and preferences.
+Our educator partners create thousands of courses, credentials, and other offerings across a wide range of domains, from a three-minute Clip on creating value with generative AI, to a two-hour Guided Project on how to build a website, to an entry-level business analyst Professional Certificate, to a Master of Data Science degree.

-As technology automates more repetitive, predictable, lower-skilled job tasks, individuals around the world are looking to reskill with professional certificates and college degrees in order to move into emerging digital careers.
-Coursera offers a portfolio of entry-level Professional Certificates from Google, IBM, Intuit, Meta, Microsoft, and Salesforce that help develop the skills needed to land entry-level digital jobs in information technology, cybersecurity, data science, marketing, sales, design, and software engineering and development without requiring a college degree or any experience in the field.
-Coursera also has fully online degrees in data science, computer science, engineering, business, AI, social science, and public health.
+As technology automates more repetitive, predictable, lower-skilled job tasks, individuals around the world are looking to reskill or upskill with professional certificates and college degrees in order to move into emerging digital careers.
+Coursera offers a portfolio of entry-level Professional Certificates from IBM, Microsoft, Google, Meta, and more that help develop the skills needed to land entry-level digital jobs in high-demand domains such as cybersecurity, data science, healthcare, marketing, sales, and software engineering and development without requiring a college degree or any experience in the field.
+Coursera also offers fully online degrees in computer science, data science, and business.